CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: Evaluation

-From TS 24.501 (5G NAS), TS 23.501 (4G NAS), TS 38.331 (5G RRC), \textit{SCA Representation Extractor} derived 10,415 SCA nodes in 17.36 hours, 7,995 SCA nodes in 13.33 hours, and 1,195 SCA nodes in 1.99 hours, respectively. \textit{Function Chain Builder} required approximately 60 days, 30 days, and 4 days to construct 11,273, 6,943, and 2,22 function chains with an average of 5.46 seconds per SCA pair analysis.
+Specifically, on the full specifications of TS 24.501 (5G NAS), TS 23.301 (4G NAS), TS 38.331 (5G RRC), and selected clauses of TS 23.501 (5G system architecture), and TS 24.229 (IMS signaling), \textit{SCA Representation Extractor} derives 10,415 SCA nodes in 17.36 hours, 7,995 SCA nodes in 13.33 hours, 1,195 SCA nodes in 1.99 hours, 1,253 SCA nodes in 2.09 hours, and 320 SCA nodes in 0.53 hours. \textit{Function Chain Builder} takes the most time, approximately 60 days, 30 days, 4 days, 0.44 days, and 0.03 days to construct 11,273, 6,943, 2,22, 83, and 6 function chains with an average of 5.46 seconds per SCA pair analysis.
 Notably, 99\% of the time was spent identifying Semantic Connection and Causal Connection.
-Note that, this step demands substantial computational resources and the introduction of Reference Guided Connection significantly reduces the searching space for less computational resources.
-Without Reference Guided Connection, analyzing the relations of all SCA pairs for constructing function chains becomes infeasible with the computational resources in our experiment setting, requiring an estimated 18.78 years ($10,415^2 \times \frac{5.46~\text{sec}}{3600 \times 24 \times 365} = 18.78 ~\text{years}$), 11.06 years, and 0.25 years. \textit{SecOracle} and \textit{VulnTester} together completed the vulnerability analysis and developed corresponding test procedures in 17.54 hours, 10.80 hours, and 0.35 hours for these specifications.
-Importantly, \lm can be executed in parallel, significantly reducing the overall time required to process individual specifications and enabling efficient concurrent analysis across multiple specifications.
-More computational resources can also increase the runtime performance.
-Compared with the extensive manual effort traditionally required by domain experts to extract, correlate, and validate these procedures, \lm achieves substantial efficiency gains, demonstrating the feasibility of automated security analysis for 3GPP specifications at scale.
+Note that this step demands substantial computational resources, and the introduction of Reference Guided Connection significantly reduces the searching space for less computational resources.
+Without Reference Guided Connection, analyzing the relations of all SCA pairs for constructing function chains becomes infeasible with the computational resources in our experiment setting, requiring an estimated 18.78 years ($10,415^2 \times \frac{5.46~\text{sec}}{3600 \times 24 \times 365} = 18.78 ~\text{years}$), 11.06 years, 0.25 years, 0.27 years, and 0.018 years. \textit{SecOracle} and \textit{VulnTestGenerator} together complete the vulnerability analysis and develop corresponding test procedures in 17.54 hours, 10.80 hours, 0.35 hours, 2.10 hours, and 0.54 hours for these specifications.